PACE ENERGY AND CLIMATE CENTER INTERNSHIP PROGRAM

 Energy law is a rapidly changing field, confronting emerging issues relating to climate change, distributed generation and renewable energy, cybersecurity, changes in wholesale and retail energy markets, and numerous other questions.
 By developing valuable skills and knowledge through practice, the Pace Energy and Climate Center intern program prepares young lawyers to confront pressing issues within the burgeoning field of energy law.

-Interns are paid $10.00/hour with flexible hours up 20 hours per week during the academic year.
+Interns are paid $10.00/hour with flexible hours up 20 hours per week during the academic year and 35 hours per week during the summer program.

 Research topics the applicant may address include: